You know how some kids put ketchup on everything?

 - Melt butter over medium heat.
 Saute the onion for 5-10 minutes, stirring occasionally, until translucent (or browned, to your preference).

-- Add the stock, potatoes (peeled or unpeeled), carrots and cabbage and bring to a boil.
+- Add the stock, potatoes (peeled or unpeeled) or turnips, cauliflower, carrots and cabbage and bring to a boil.

 - Reduce heat to a simmer for about 10 minutes, then add the remaining ingredients and cook until potatoes and carrots are completely soft.